DamianKemper/ChallengeTemplates/Boilerplate/M365-Lab0_Part2.md

 ===
 # Summary

-Congratulations, you have completed the **Provision an Office 365 E5 Trial Subscription** challenge lab.
+Congratulations, you have completed the **Provision an Office 365 E5 Trial Subscription** Challenge Lab.

 You have accomplished the following: